-Rajasthan RBSE 10th results 2018: When and where to check
+Declared!
+Rajasthan RBSE 10th Result 2018: When, where and how to check result

-RBSE 10th results 2018: The results of Rajasthan Board of Secondary Education (RBSE) Class 10 examination will be declared tomorrow, Monday, June 10.
-The result will be available at the official websites, rajeduboard.rajasthan.gov.in, rajresults.nic.in from 3:15 pm.
-The candidates can also check their marks through the ogfficial websites by entering their roll number.
+RBSE BSER 10th results 2018: The results of Rajasthan Board of Secondary Education (RBSE), Ajmer Class 10 examination has been declared today, Monday, June 10.
+The candidates can also check their marks through the official websites by entering their roll number.
 An estimate of 10,82,972 students appeared for the examination this year.
-Due to heavy traffic, if the websites go slow, the results can be accesed through the private website, indiaresults.com.
+Due to heavy traffic, if the websites go slow, the results can be accessed through the private website, examresults.net.

+In the regular student category, 80.13 per cent passed while in the private category, the pass percentage is 14.55 per cent.
+A total of 79.86 per cent students have passed the exam of which, the pass percentage of girls is 79.95 and that of boys is 79.79.
+In the Rajasthan Praveshika Pariksha, 62.51 per cent have cleared the exam.

 Last year, the result of SSC or Class 10 examinations were declared in June.
 A total of 10,72,799 students sat for the exam, out of which 4,83,282 were boys and 3,63,781 were girls.
 Boys had outperformed girls by scoring 79.01 per cent while girls scored a little less with 78.89 per cent.
 The overall pass percentage of Class 10 was 78.96 per cent.

-Rajasthan Board of Secondary Education (RBSE) will declare the results of Class 10 examination on Monday, June 11.
+Rajasthan Board of Secondary Education (RBSE) has declared the results of Class 10 examination on Monday, June 11.
 Around 10,82,972 students who have appeared for the examination can check the results through rajeduboard.rajasthan.gov.in, rajresults.nic.in.
+The result will be available at the official websites, rajeduboard.rajasthan.gov.in, rajresults.nic.in from 3:15 pm.

 Apart from the websites, students will also be able to obtain their marks through cell phones, In order to get the same, they should follow the below mentioned steps: